 Amenities: 50-inch flat-screen TV, rooftop bar, and complimentary access to partner fitness facilities.

-The Kimpton Donovan is a hidden wonder of downtown D.C. that, despite being well rated by its guests, inexplicably fails to make most top 10 lists.
+The Donovan Hotel is a hidden wonder of downtown D.C. that, despite being well rated by its guests, inexplicably fails to make most top 10 lists.
 A scant three blocks from the Metro, it’s within walking distance of the White House, the Mall, and the Smithsonian Museums.
 It’s also close to the convention center and—perhaps most important of all—well positioned to take advantage of the 14th Street Corridor’s hopping restaurant scene.

 Amenities: Rooftop bar and pool (seasonal), fitness center, marble bathroom with cocoon spiral shower, and Atelier Bloem bath amenities.

 Check Prices for Donovan Hotel in Washington DC